Pack in boxes.

 Pack books flat to protect their spines.

-Avoid packing books and fragile items together.
+Avoid packing books with fragile items.

-Do not overload your boxes or cartons.
+Don't overload boxes or cartons.

 Dishes, Glassware and Delicate Items

-Wrap all items individually.
+Wrap delicate items individually.

-Fill all empty pockets with packing material.
+Fill empty pockets with packing material.

 Mirrors, Windows and Screens